 The challenge with learning tai chi is that it typically has a minimum of 24 movements and as many as 108

 movements for longer tai chi forms.
-It often takes the average person years of study and practice and most people just don’t have the time to dedicate when they first start practicing.
+It often takes the average person years of study and practice, and frankly, most people just don’t have the time to dedicate when they first start practicing.

 - Learning qigong takes much less time to learn and can be practiced in more confined spaces.